mercadolibre/ubatch/docs/README.md

 # uBatch

-**uBatch** is a simple, yet elegant library for processing any data in batch.
+**uBatch** is a simple, yet elegant library for processing streams data in micro batches.

-**uBatch** allow to process multiple inputs data from different threads as a single block of data, this is useful when process data in a batch mode has a lower cost than processing it independently, for example process data in GPU or take advantage from optimization of libraries written in C. Ideally, the code that processes the batches should release the Python GIL for allowing
+**uBatch** allow to process multiple inputs data from different threads as a single block of data, this is useful when process data in a batches has a lower cost than processing it independently, for example process data in GPU or take advantage from optimization of libraries written in C. Ideally, the code that processes the batches should release the Python GIL for allowing